Want to follow along with this writing? Sign up Today, it's free and easy

 Amazing!
 Your dialogue was a little confusing at times, but the premise of the story was chilling and the characters were very, very realistic.
 I wish I had known a little more about Annabeth, the ring, and the relationship the narrator had to Annabeth.
 Other than that, though, this was excellent and I was hungry for more at the end.
 It felt like this could be turned into a novel, but that may just be wishful thinking on my part :)

-almost 4 years ago Flying Kiwi said:
+about 4 years ago Flying Kiwi said:

 Good story.
 It would benefit from checking the spelling again, though, and it's really a shame that, as soon as the burning arrow flies into the story, you seem to really lose inspiration.
 Suddenly the story speeds up a lot, which very much undermines the quality.
 A lot of things happen at once, things that deserve more of an explanation ;)